Client climbing stairs during ADL training at Kenaz Training in Langley BC

 • Seniors Fitness — strength, balance, and independence for older adults who want to stay active and capable

-• Kinesiology — clinical assessment and exercise therapy for complex functional limitations
+• Kinesiology — clinical assessment and exercise-based programs for complex functional limitations

 • Chronic Pain Management — graded exercise for persistent pain that limits daily activity and independence